 GENERAL INSTRUCTIONS

-Terms for which a meaning is given in the SAMOG Code have the same meaning in this Form A.
+Terms for which a meaning is given in the SAMOG Code have the same meaning in this Form 1.

-(2) It is not necessary to include the headings or numbering, or to follow the ordering of Items, in this Form A. Information may be provided in tables.
+(2) It is not necessary to include the headings or numbering, or to follow the ordering of Items, in this Form 1.
+Information may be provided in tables.

-(3) To the extent that any Item or any component of an Item specified in this Form A does not apply to a reporting entity and its activities and operations, or is not material, no reference need be made to that Item or component.
+(3) To the extent that any Item or any component of an Item specified in this Form 1 does not apply to a reporting entity and its activities and operations, or is not material, no reference need be made to that Item or component.
 It is not necessary to state that such an Item or component is "not applicable" or "not material".

-(4) This Form A sets out minimum requirements.
-A reporting entity may provide additional information not required in this Form A provided that it is not misleading and not inconsistent with the requirements of the SAMOG Code, and provided that material information required to be disclosed is not omitted.
+(4) This Form 1 sets out minimum requirements.
+A reporting entity may provide additional information not required in this Form 1 provided that it is not misleading and not inconsistent with the requirements of the SAMOG Code, and provided that material information required to be disclosed is not omitted.

-A reporting entity may satisfy the requirement of this Form A for disclosure of information "by country" by instead providing information by foreign geographic area in respect of countries outside South Africa as may be appropriate for meaningful disclosure in the circumstances.
+(5) A reporting entity may satisfy the requirement of this Form 1 for disclosure of information "by country" by instead providing information by foreign geographic area in respect of countries outside South Africa as may be appropriate for meaningful disclosure in the circumstances.

 PART 1 DATE OF STATEMENT